zigius/docs/content/docs/reference/pkg/kubernetes/extensions/v1beta1/ingress.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}PathType determines the interpretation of the Path matching.
+    <dd>PathType determines the interpretation of the Path matching.
 PathType can be one of the following values: * Exact: Matches the URL path exactly. * Prefix: Matches based on a URL path prefix split by '/'.
 Matching is
   done on a path element by element basis.
 A path element refers is the list of labels in the path split by the '/' separator.
 A request is a match for path p if every p is an element-wise prefix of p of the